Multiple Instance Verification: Does multi-head attention matter?

 Figures \ref{fig:abl_attnmh_qmnist}, \ref{fig:abl_attnmh}, \ref{fig:abl_attnmh_fever} report the out-of-sample results of the ``multi-head'' and ``non-headed'' versions of DBA and VEMA under the CAP framework, on the three tasks respectively.

 Generally speaking, the differences between the multi-head and non-headed versions are small, either insignificant or marginally significant.
 For the CV tasks (QMNIST and signature verification), whilst multi-head VEMA obtains statistically indistinguishable improvements over the non-headed version, CAP-DBA has even slightly better performance by excluding the multi-head projection, albeit with little statistical significance.
 For the NLP task (FEVER), the results are inconclusive.
-Even though better quality of explanation is notable for models with multi-head projection, this nevertheless does not translate to better classification---actually, we obtain significantly worse classification performance---for both CAP-VEMA and CAP-DBA (\emph{cf.} Figure \ref{abl_attnmh_cls_fever}).
+Even though better key instance detection performance is notable for models with multi-head projection, this nevertheless does not translate to better classification---actually, we obtain significantly worse classification performance---for both CAP-VEMA and CAP-DBA (\emph{cf.} Figure \ref{abl_attnmh_cls_fever}).